zawadzki/wp-boilerplate/README.md

 - For Traefik container configuration steps [click here](https://github.com/zawadzki/traefik)
 - Rename `.env.example` to `.env` and fill it with correct data
 - From Project root directory run `docker compose -p example up -d`
-- Add in `/etc/hosts` new position `127.0.0.1 example.test`
+- Add in `/etc/hosts` new position `127.0.0.1 example.local.dev`
-- From Traefik docker directory go to (or create) `certs` and run command `mkcert -cert-file local-cert.pem -key-file local-key.pem example.test "*.test" localhost 127.0.0.1`
-- Then in Traefik root directory `docker compose up -d --force-recreate`
-- At this point WP should be up and running at `https://example.test`
+- At this point WP should be up and running at `https://example.local.dev`

 ----